BytemarkHosting/flexnbd-c/README.txt

 ~~~~~~

   $ flexnbd listen --addr <ADDR> --port <PORT> --file <FILE>
-    [--rebind-addr <REBIND-ADDR>] [--rebind-port <REBIND-PORT>]
     [--sock <SOCK>] [--default-deny] [global option]* [acl entry]*

-Listen for an inbound migration, then serve it as normal once it has
+Listen for an inbound migration, and quit with a status of 0 on
-completed.
+completion.

-flexnbd will wait for a successful migration, and then switch into
+flexnbd will wait for a successful migration, and then quit.
+The file
-'serve' mode.
-The file to write the inbound migration data to must
+to write the inbound migration data to must already exist before you
-already exist before you run 'flexnbd listen'.
+run 'flexnbd listen'.

-Only one sender may connect to send data, and the server is not
+Only one sender may connect to send data, and if the sender
-available to clients while the migration is taking place.

-If the sender disconnects part-way through the migration, the
+disconnects part-way through the migration, the destination will
-destination will expect it to reconnect and retry the whole migration.
+expect it to reconnect and retry the whole migration.
+It isn't safe
-It isn't safe to assume that a partial migration can be resumed because
+to assume that a partial migration can be resumed because the
-the destination has no knowledge of whether a client has made a write to
+destination has no knowledge of whether a client has made a write to
 the source in the interim.

-To support transparently replacing an existing server, flexnbd can
-switch addresses once it has received a successful migration.

-When `flexnbd listen` is run, it will create a file named
-<FILE>.INCOMPLETE next to FILE.
-This will be removed when a migration
-has successfully completed.
-The .INCOMPLETE file will be created before
-the listening socket is opened.
+If the migration fails for a reason which the `flexnbd listen` process
+can't fix (say, a failed local write), it will exit with an error
+status.
+In this case, the sender will continually retry the migration
+until it succeeds, and you will need to restart the `flexnbd listen`
+process to allow that to happen.

 Options
 ^^^^^^^
-As for 'serve', with these additions:
+As for 'serve'.

-*--rebind-addr, -L REBIND_ADDR*:
-  The address to rebind to once migration has completed.

-*--rebind-port, -P REBIND_PORT*:
-  The port to rebind to once migration has completed.

-Either, both, or neither of --rebind-port and rebind-addr may be given.
-If rebinding fails, flexnbd will retry every second until it succeeds.

 mirror
 ~~~~~~